In the Walls of Eryx: Plot

-Trapped in the maze, the narrator's oxygen and water supply steadily begins to run out, and lizardmen soon begin to gather at the outside of the maze to observe and mock him.
-Realizing the futility of his situation, the narrator begins to grasp the religious significance of the crystals to the lizardmen, and also realizes that the maze's nature as a constructed structure, and as a trap, indicates that the lizardmen are actually more intelligent than the humans are willing to admit.
+Trapped in the maze, the narrator's oxygen and water supply steadily begins to run out, and man-lizards gather at the outside of the maze to observe and mock him.
+The narrator begins to grasp the religious significance of the crystals to the man-lizards, and also realizes that the maze's construction and purpose indicate that the man-lizards are in fact more intelligent than humans have supposed.
 In time he realizes that he will face the same fate as the preceding prospector.

+The story seems to suggest that the structure of the maze is actually changing its form as the narrator struggles to find his way out, meaning that despite all his efforts, there is never any possibility that he will escape.
+The man-lizards seem to know this, and while the narrator himself never gains this understanding, he nonetheless senses that they know something about his situation that he does not, writing that they “share some terrible joke that is just beyond my perception”.

-Dying, the narrator writes down his observations on a futuristic form of recording paper.
-He describes how in his last moments he has developed a feeling of kinship with the lizardmen, and pleads with his superiors to leave Venus, the lizardmen, and the crystals alone, as they hold mysteries humanity cannot begin to grasp, and mankind does not really need to exploit them.
+Dying, the narrator describes how in his last moments he has developed a feeling of kinship with the man-lizards, and pleads with his superiors to leave Venus, the man-lizards, and the crystals alone, as they hold mysteries humanity cannot begin to grasp, and mankind does not really need to exploit them.

 The narrator's testimony, along with his body, are soon recovered by a search party, who discover an additional exit just behind the ground where Stanfield died, which the prospector missed when attempting to map out the maze.
-However, his dying pleas for humanity to leave Venus alone are dismissed by his employers as unfortunate dementia caused by his desperate situation, and instead the crystal mining company decides to use draconian measures to annihilate the lizardmen completely.
+However, his dying pleas for humanity to leave Venus alone are dismissed by his employers as unfortunate dementia caused by his desperate situation, and instead the crystal mining company decides to use draconian measures to annihilate the man-lizards completely.